Our Changing Water Resources

 While average annual rainfall amounts are expected to remain about the same as the climate warms, projections suggest that our winters and spring seasons will get both warmer and wetter.
 These changing precipitation extremes will challenge our water resources and stormwater management systems and shift both when and how we experience precipitation across the state.

 Today, the average Minnesotan uses 52 gallons of water per day.
-Minnesotans’ overall water use rose from about 850 billion gallons per year in the mid-1980s to almost 1.4 trillion gallons per year in 2010.
+Annual total water use in Minnesota rose from about 850 billion gallons per year in the mid-1980s to almost 1.2 trillion gallons per year in 2018.
 The State of Minnesota has set a goal to reduce water consumption by 15% by 2025.

 In several areas of the state, increased domestic, agricultural, and industrial pressure on water resources has lowered the water levels in wells in recent years.
 This interplay between availability and use will become more important as water resources are replenished less regularly.
 It is crucial that we develop a sustainable water system now, in order to adapt to future changes.